microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 There are a few ways you can debug your Node.js programs in VS Code:

-- Use [auto attach](#auto-attach) to debug process you run in VS Code's integrated terminal,
+* Use [auto attach](#auto-attach) to debug process you run in VS Code's integrated terminal,
-- Use the [JavaScript debug terminal](#javascript-debug-terminal), in a similar way, or
+* Use the [JavaScript debug terminal](#javascript-debug-terminal), in a similar way, or
-- Use a [launch config](#launch-configuration) to start your program, or [attach to a process](#attaching-to-nodejs) launched outside of VS Code
+* Use a [launch config](#launch-configuration) to start your program, or [attach to a process](#attaching-to-nodejs) launched outside of VS Code

 ## Auto Attach

 If the **Auto Attach** feature is enabled, the Node debugger automatically attaches to certain Node.js processes that have been launched from VS Code's Integrated Terminal.
-To enable the feature, either use the **Toggle Auto Attach** command from the command palette (`kbstyle(F1)`) or, if it's already activated, use the **Auto Attach** Status bar item.
+To enable the feature, either use the **Toggle Auto Attach** command from the Command Palette (`kb(workbench.action.showCommands)`) or, if it's already activated, use the **Auto Attach** Status bar item.

 There are three modes for auto attach, which you can select in the resulting Quick Pick and via the **debug.javascript.autoAttachFilter** setting: